 Every child wants to experience joyful moments when confusion becomes understanding.
-For children served by The Watson Institute the ability to learn is an outright challenge – every inch a breakthrough.
+For children served by the Watson Institute the ability to learn is an outright challenge – every inch a breakthrough.
 Our students face significant challenges to learning.
 Some live with autism spectrum disorders, severe emotional and behavioral challenges, cerebral palsy and neurological impairments.
 Others come from broken homes, are exposed to domestic violence and live in fear of neighborhood gangs.
 And though every inch is indeed a breakthrough, every inch requires significant resources of time, expertise, caring and money.
-And that is what The Watson Institute has been providing for almost 100 years.
+And that is what the Watson Institute has been providing for 100 years.

 But there is still a gap between what these children need and what we alone can provide.
 We need to fill that gap and we can’t do it without the help of individuals, corporations and foundations.
 How can you help?

 Cash gifts, usually in the form of a check, are always welcome.
 They may be deducted for tax purposes when they are made, as long as you itemize your deductions.
 Up to 50 percent of your adjusted gross income may be deducted in any one year.

 The 3 Rivers/Pennsylvania West Combined Federal campaign is the federal employee and military annual fundraising effort representing hundreds of local, national and international charities.
 Employees may donate to the approved charities via payroll deduction.

 The mission of the CFC is to promote and support philanthropy by providing federal employees with an opportunity to make a difference in the lives of those in need.